I tried out the Agent Toolkit for AWS integration feature of the AWS CLI

 aws agent-toolkit get-skill-file

-Using the aws agent-toolkit get-skill-file command, you can get the contents of a file used internally by a skill.
+Using the aws agent-toolkit get-skill-file command, you can get the content of files used internally by a skill.

-This command also requires the --region us-east-1 option.
+This command also requires the --region us-east-1 specification.

-I made a mistake when I first saw this, but you need to specify a relative path within the skill for the --file-path parameter.
+I misunderstood at first glance, but you need to specify a relative path within the skill for the --file-path parameter.

-For example, to get the contents of SKILL.md at the root, you would specify --file-path SKILL.md.
+For example, to get the contents of SKILL.md at the root, specify --file-path SKILL.md.

 The retrieved content is displayed in standard output, so if you want to save it, please use redirection or similar.

-# The contents of SKILL.md are output to standard output
+# The content of SKILL.md is output to standard output

 PS C:\> aws agent-toolkit get-skill-file --skill-name aws-serverless --file-path SKILL.md --region us-east-1